Using images to build reading comprehension.

 Planning Theory into Practice

 With visual literacy it is key that your reader acquires this skill so that they can interpret visuals on other places.
-Visuals are cultural, so it will be important to keep those cultural experiences in mind.
+Visuals come from the artist’s perspective, their culture, and even intent.
+Remember to keep this in mind as well.

 1. Visual Perception